tcasredburn/RealWareApiAssistant/README.md

   "RetryCount": 3
 ```

-Threads - Creates specified number of threads to complete the work.
+Threads - Creates specified number of unique threads to complete the work.
 If not specified, the default is 1.
+- It is recommended to review your CPU logical processors before setting a number.

 RetryCount - The number of times the API call will retry if a failure occurs.
 If not specified, the default is 0.
 - Note: It is recommended to set this to 0 if you are doing multiple requests on the same identifier (for example, you have 3 different excel rows for the account 112233)